osrf/gazebo_tutorials/ros2_overview/tutorial.md

 ### Init

-The ROS 1 integration required that Gazebo be launched with the `gazebo_ros_api_plugin` system plugin, which would initialize ROS.
+The ROS 1 integration required that Gazebo-classic be launched with the `gazebo_ros_api_plugin` system plugin, which would initialize ROS.

 There's no such requirement with ROS 2.
-Gazebo can be started without any plugins and ROS-2-enabled plugins can be added at runtime.
+Gazebo-classic can be started without any plugins and ROS-2-enabled plugins can be added at runtime.

 ### Node